 Descriptions of the most common types of treatment used for testicular cancer are listed below, followed by treatment options by the cancer’s stage.
 Treatment options and recommendations depend on several factors, including the type and stage of cancer, possible side effects, and the man’s preferences and overall health.
 Your care plan may also include treatment for symptoms and side effects, an important part of cancer care.

-Germ cell tumors are highly sensitive to chemotherapy and are therefore usually curable.
-However, unlike the other types of germ cell tumors, chemotherapy is not very effective for a teratoma.
-Because many germ cell tumors are a mixture of teratoma and other types of germ cell tumor, successful treatment often requires both chemotherapy and surgery.
-Most often, testicular cancer can be successfully treated with surgery, chemotherapy, and/or radiation therapy.
+After surgery, chemotherapy or radiation therapy may be recommended.
+Germ cell tumors are highly sensitive to chemotherapy and are usually curable even if the cancer has spread.
+But chemotherapy is not very effective for a type of germ cell tumor called a teratoma.
+This type needs to be removed with surgery.
+Because many non-seminomas are a mixture of teratoma and other types of germ cell tumor, successful treatment often requires chemotherapy followed by surgery to remove any of the remaining tumor.

-Men with testicular cancer usually have concerns about how their treatment will affect their sexual function, fertility, and quality of life, and each man should discuss these topics with his doctor before treatment begins because there is often more than 1 treatment option available.
+Men with testicular cancer usually have concerns about how their treatment will affect their sexual health, fertility, and quality of life, and each man should discuss these topics with his doctor before treatment begins because there is often more than 1 treatment option available.
 The final choice of a treatment plan depends on the patient’s specific situation.
 Take time to learn about all of your treatment options and be sure to ask questions about things that are unclear.
-Also, talk about the goals of each treatment with your doctor and what you can expect while receiving the treatment.
+Talk with your doctor about the goals of each treatment and what you can expect while receiving the treatment.
 Learn more about making treatment decisions.